Juninho99/FPGA_TangNano20k_Hand_Coded_DIP_LCD_Camera/README.md

 Throughout this exploration, the study weaves-in the unique intricacies associated with underlying hardware, providing a holistic perspective on the potential for FPGA solutions in the field of digital image and video algorithms.

 ## 1. Hardware Platform
-For a number of good reasons, my experimental system is made of 2 boards:
+For a number of good reasons, my experimental system is made of 2 boards, both with Gowin FPGAs:
  - <b>Static Image</b> examples use only the second board (TangNano20K), which drives the LCD screen
  - <b>Motion Picture</b> examples also use the camera board (TangNano4K)
           ![2-board-Video-System Logical-View](https://github.com/Juninho99/FPGA_TangNano20k_Hand_Coded_DIP_LCD_Camera/assets/45703565/4da18116-7d33-40d9-8b21-fb2893a533ed)